What It’s Really Like To Have C. Diff + How I’m Healing My Gut

 I also added a whole slew of probiotic and prebiotic foods.
 Here's what a usual day of meals looks like: I start each morning with steel-cut oatmeal.
 Although it’s considered a grain, it helped with my bowel movements and as a prebiotic, I knew it would help protect my gut.
 For lunch I have a big bowl of miso soup with buckwheat noodles and veggies.
 And for dinner, I eat some spiced variation of vegetables, protein, and fat.
 (I add turmeric and ginger to everything like it's my job, to aid in leftover inflammation issues.)

 For supplements, I started taking vitamin D. Even living in South Florida, the malnourishment knocked me down to very low levels.
 B-12 was a regular for me.
-I also added glutamine to improve my gut lining, daily doses of vitamin C to build immunity, and DGL and licorice root to aid my gut.
+I also added glutamine to improve my gut lining, daily doses of vitamin C to build immunity, and licorice root to aid my gut

 What really helped was taking a multistrain probiotic.
 Gut testing showed I had zero lactobacillus (a friendly type of bacteria) in my gut after all the antibiotics.
 With the probiotic, it was like the air had cleared, and my brain fog heavily improved.